 Alternatively, a denial of service attack might be thwarted if the security system recognises high levels of a particular sort of traffic before they become so high the network falls over.

 Garlick also points out that testing new software adequately before it goes online is important.
 “The big issue is that coders tend to work to deadlines and do not think like security people,” he says.
 “Build processes should also include penetration testing.”

 A second layer is added when defences are integrated.
-For example, if a virus is known to open up a back door, the anti-virus system should not only search for the virus but also for the back door.
+For example, if a virus is known to open up a back door, the antivirus system should not only search for the virus but also for the back door.

 “Suppliers are starting to develop the capabilities of systematic and effective patch management systems,” says Jan Fundgren, a security analyst at Forrester.
-“When there is no 'all-in-one' solution, better enterprise security management is more likely to succeed.”
+“When there is no all-in-one solution, better enterprise security management is more likely to succeed.”

 The third layer is good risk assessment.
 Online systems inevitably bring a degree of vulnerability along with excellent business opportunities, so internet security should be built into the company's calculations.

 If the business can understand which systems are most vulnerable, protective measures can be taken to cut the risk.
 That is the essence of dealing with external security threats.

 - Small to medium-sized enterprises are failing to prepare adequately to address cyber threats – despite the risks – because of a false sense of security, particularly in the UK, a survey has revealed.

 - While there is increased focus on cyber security education for young people in the UK, the latest government reports have prompted calls for better education at board level.

 - UK government plans to implement the EU’s Network and Information Systems (NIS) Directive have been welcomed for assuring its commitment to cyber defence post-Brexit.